 Silica sand operations commonly handle raw, intermediate, and final product that are considered significant materials (i.e., materials with potential to contaminate stormwater).
 Significant materials are stored indoors and/or outdoors on site for temporary or extended durations.
-As described in the Stormwater Management section, outdoor storage of raw, intermediate and final grade silica sand should be contained in a manner that eliminates or reduces exposure of the significant materials to stormwater (means stormwater runoff, snow melt runoff, and surface runoff and drainage) so that waters of the state (ie., groundwater and surface waters) are protected.
+As described in the Stormwater Management section, outdoor storage of raw, intermediate and final grade silica sand should be contained in a manner that eliminates or reduces exposure of the significant materials to stormwater (meaning stormwater runoff, snow melt runoff, and surface runoff and drainage) so that waters of the state (i.e., groundwater and surface waters) are protected.

-Inadequate best management practices (BMPs), poor housekeeping and failing to reduce and/ or minimize exposure of temporary storage piles and other significant materials to stormwater can potentially contaminate waters of the state that receive stormwater discharges associated with an industrial activity.
+Inadequate best management practices (BMPs), poor housekeeping and failing to reduce and/ or minimize exposure of temporary storage piles of raw, intermediate, and final grade silica sand and other significant materials to stormwater can potentially contaminate waters of the state that receive stormwater discharges associated with an industrial activity.